 Currently available therapy

 There are four augmentation therapy products approved by the U.S. Food and Drug Administration (FDA) and available in the United States, and more potential therapies are on the horizon.
-The five approved products are Prolastin-C® and Prolastin-C Liquid® from Grifols, Aralast NP™ from Shire, Zemaira® from CSL Behring and Glassia® from Kamada Ltd. A product named Trypsone® from Grifols is available in Spain.
+The five approved products are Prolastin-C® and Prolastin-C Liquid® from Grifols, Aralast NP™ from Takeda, Zemaira® from CSL Behring and Glassia® from Kamada Ltd. A product named Trypsone® from Grifols is available in Spain.
 Prolastin has been marketed since 1988 and has an excellent safety record.
 Aralast NP and Zemaira were introduced to the marketplace in 2003 and Glassia was introduced in 2010.
 Each was approved by demonstrating that they were comparable to Prolastin in their safety and in augmenting blood and lung alpha-1 levels.

 Augmentation infusions are typically given by healthcare professionals in the home, at a physician’s office, outpatient infusion center or other medical facility.

 Sometimes Alphas choose to self-infuse after receiving appropriate instruction from a healthcare professional and with the approval of their physician.
 In 2016, Glassia received FDA approval for self-infusion.
 Health insurance payment rules often dictate the place of infusion.
 A quick reference chart describing the available products is at the end of this article.